95lux/udp-shutdown/README.md

 2. Configure `udp_command` and `port` in `config.ini`

-3. Start .exe as admin to be sure it gets minimized on startup
+3. Start .exe as admin to be sure it gets minimized on startup.
+For autostart create shortcut with admin privileges in `shell:startup`

 4. Send respective udp string and enjoy your shutdown pc